 All the more or less negative phenomena in our daily lives, directly or indirectly, are a consequence — a willed consequence — of meddling by the Liars.

 So face the truth.
 Accept the truth.
 Call out the Liars.
 Save yourself.

 Humphrey Burton, “Lady Menuhin: Gifted dancer who complemented the life of her brilliant husband,” Guardian, February 7, 2003.

 Alexander Solzhenitsyn, The Solzhenitsyn Reader (Wilmington, DE: ISI Books, 2006), 558.

 For a historical study on how Capitalism has destroyed lives over the centuries, see E. Michael Jones, Barren Metal: A History of Capitalism as the Conflict Between Labor and Usury (South Bend: Fidelity Press, 2014).

-Posted by Jonas E. Alexis on April 1, 2017, With 4609 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on April 1, 2017, With 4683 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.